guppy-rs/guppy/tools/cargo-hakari/README.md

 # Cargo resolver version in use -- version 2 is highly recommended.
 resolver = "2"

 # Format for `workspace-hack = ...` lines in other Cargo.tomls.
-Version 2 requires cargo-hakari
-# 0.9.8 or above.
-dep-format-version = "2"
+dep-format-version = "4"

 # Add triples corresponding to platforms commonly used by developers here.
 # https://doc.rust-lang.org/rustc/platform-support.html